vishalvenkatesh97/DL4SN_module_project/README.md

 It mainly consists of two main parts:

 - a report folder that contains a detailed explanation of the project.
-- a project folder that contains all the code, data and AI model.
+- a project folder that contains all the code, data, model and the procedure.